|

 Politics of Food

-Part 1 Who's Invited?: Giant corporations allowed to control the world's
+Part 1 Who's Invited?: Giant corporations allowed to control

-threatens the livelihoods of small farmers in the U.S. and
+food threatens the livelihoods of small farmers in the U.S. and

 developing countries, and how free trade is the route to mounting